-UK Parliament terror alert: Three dead amid London carnage
+London attack: Three killed in British Parliament carnage

 Incident began near Westminster Bridge

+"The car then crashed near to Parliament and at least one man -- armed with a knife -- continued the attack, trying to enter Parliament," he said, confirming three people and the attacker were killed.

+A police officer was killed as he was defending Parliament from the attack, he said.

-London's Metropolitan Police said on Twitter they were called at approximately 2:40 pm to reports of a firearms incident.
+London's Metropolitan Police were called at approximately 2:40 pm to reports of a firearms incident.
 Proceedings in the House of Commons were suspended with dozens of MPs locked inside.

-Images emerged of a car crashed into the perimeter gate of Parliament, and witnesses later told CNN that they saw the vehicle mow down pedestrians.

-Police soon put the Westminster area on lockdown, securing roads, Parliament buildings and the Westminster underground station.
-But that zone soon expanded to a larger part of central London, including the London Eye, popular with tourists.
+Police put the Westminster area on lockdown, securing roads, Parliament buildings and the Westminster underground station.
+The zone was soon expanded to a larger part of central London, including the London Eye ferris wheel, which was halted for hours with people still on it.
+They have since been let off.

+The London Ambulance Service treated at least 10 patients on Westminster Bridge.

-Mayor of London Sadiq Khan said: "There has been a serious incident near to Parliament Square this afternoon which is being treated as a terrorist attack until the police know otherwise.
+Mayor of London Sadiq Khan said: "My heart goes out to those who have lost loved ones and to everyone who has been affected," he said, paying tribute to the emergency services.

-"I have spoken to the Acting Commissioner.
-The Metropolitan Police Service is dealing with the incident and an urgent investigation is underway.
-My thoughts are with those affected and their families.

-Police said in a statement that a full response unit had been sent to the scene, along with ambulance crews and air ambulances.

-"We have declared a major incident and our priority is to assess patients and ensure that they are treated and taken to hospital as soon as possible."
+He announced the deployment of additional armed officers on the streets of the British capital.
+"We stand together in the face of those who would seek to harm us and destroy our way of life," he added.
+"Londoners will never be cowed by terrorism."

-Police appealed for anyone with photos or video of the incident to pass them on to police.
+Police appealed for anyone with photos or video of the incident to contact them.

+Prime Minister Theresa May called a meeting of COBRA, the UK's emergency Cabinet committee.

+US President Donald Trump spoke with May on the phone after learning of the attack, White House spokesman Sean Spicer said.

 Eyewitnesses report chaotic scenes

-People were photographed running in a panic from the scene.
+People were photographed running in a panic from the scene, while witnesses told CNN they saw the car ram into a crowd.

-An eyewitness told CNN that he heard a car collision at Westminster Bridge and saw at least five people on the ground.

-"I heard -- rather than saw -- what I took to be a collision, like a car hitting a sheet of metal, and then I looked again and I saw people down on the streets, on the tarmac," witness Radek Sikorski told CNN by phone.
+Robyn Lyon, 34, from Rugby, said he was walking along Westminster Bridge when he saw the vehicle.

+"I saw a car, the crunch of car, hitting the curb.
+I kind of thought the guy had maybe had a heart attack or something," he said.

+"The accelerator suddenly picked up so you had that revving.
+I expected it to hit the bridge wall and then stop, and then turn back carry up the pavement.
+It hit several people.
+I jumped out the way into a road."

+"I stood in shock and saw carnage around me and the car carrying on up the bridge."

-"I saw in all, five people down by a car, including one person bleeding heavily from the head, and another person lying unconscious."
+Another witness, Radek Sikorski, said he saw one of the victims bleeding heavily from the head and another lying unconscious.

-"I saw them seconds after impact, but there's also a hospital right there by Westminster Bridge."

 Richard Poet, 62, who was visiting London from Brighton and his partner were leaving the Tate Britain gallery when he heard "great crashes."